United States Lighthouse Service

 U.S. Light House Service Stop Watch (ca. 1931) – specially manufactured by the Gallet Watch Company for USLHS use.

-The United States Lighthouse Service, also known as the Bureau of Lighthouses, was the agency of the United States Government and the general lighthouse authority for the United States from the time of its creation in 1910 as the successor of the United States Lighthouse Board until 1939 when it was merged into the United States Coast Guard.
-It was responsible for the upkeep and maintenance of all lighthouses and lightvessels in the United States.
+The United States Lighthouse Service, also known as the Bureau of Lighthouses, was the agency of the United States government and the general lighthouse authority for the United States from the time of its creation in 1910 as the successor of the United States Lighthouse Board until 1939, when it was merged into the United States Coast Guard.
+It was responsible for the maintenance of all lighthouses and lightvessels in the United States.

 History

 1789–1910

 In 1789, the United States Lighthouse Establishment (USLHE) was created and operated under the Department of the Treasury.
-All U.S. lighthouse ownership was transferred to the government which became the General Lighthouse Authority (GLA).
+All U.S. lighthouse ownership was transferred to the government, which became the General Lighthouse Authority (GLA).
 In 1792, the Cape Henry Lighthouse was the first lighthouse built by the USLHE.
-In 1822, French physicist, Augustin Fresnel designed the Fresnel lens.
-In 1841 the Fresnel lens was first used in the United States and installed on the Navesink Lighthouse.
-In 1852 the Lighthouse Board was created.
+In 1822, French physicist Augustin Fresnel designed the Fresnel lens.
+In 1841, the Fresnel lens was first used in the United States and installed on the Navesink Lighthouse.
+In 1852, the Lighthouse Board was created.
 In 1871, the Duxbury Pier Light became the first caisson lighthouse built in the United States.
-In 1877, kerosene became the primary fuel for lighthouses, replacing various fuels such as sperm oil, Colza oil, rapeseed oil, and lard oil.
+In 1877, kerosene became the primary fuel for lighthouses, replacing various fuels such as sperm oil, colza oil, rapeseed oil, and lard oil.
 In 1884, uniforms came into use by all members of the Lighthouse Board.
 In 1886, the Statue of Liberty was the first lighthouse to use electricity.
 In 1898, all coastal lighthouses were extinguished, for the first time in U.S. history, as a precaution during the Spanish–American War.
 In 1904, the Lightship Nantucket became first U.S. vessel to have radio communication.
 In 1910, the Bureau of Lighthouses was created and operated as the United States Lighthouse Service (USLHS).